The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

-It’s almost time to Countdown to Christmas!
-Christmas is such a magical time of year, even more so when you can witness it through the eyes of a child.
-Although this year will look a little differently with everything going on, we can still make the holidays extra special for our kids.
+This is such a magical time of year, even more so when you can witness it through the eyes of a child.
+Now that my kids are getting a little older it’s so important for me to make the holidays extra special for them.

 Where to Start